UDC-GAC/ServerlessContainers/docs/architecture.md

 * [1] Beginning with the framework's **inputs**, there are two:
-1) the actions, that control the framework's behavior, both performed by an user or by another program through the API; and,
+1) the actions, that control the framework's behavior, both performed by an user or by another metadataprogram through the API; and,
 2) the resource monitoring time series, currently provided by an external framework ([BDWatchdog](http://bdwatchdog.dec.udc.es/monitoring/index.html)), that are used in the policy decision for the resource scaling operations.